Niblitlvl50/SpriteBaker/README.md

 ### Implementation

 This tools is build using [nothings stb libraries](https://github.com/nothings/stb), image reader/writer library as well as the rect packing library.
-Also for reading and writing json files I'm using [nlohmann's json library](https://github.com/nlohmann/json).
+For reading and writing json files [nlohmann's json library](https://github.com/nlohmann/json) is used.